 I’ve realized that donating from personal accounts might be subtly reinforcing my own thinking that addressing this problem is ‘separate’ from my business, and it is not.
 (Note: I’m well aware that the pandemic has impacted the incomes of many reading this.
 I want to sensitively remind that financial support is great, but by no means the only kind of support we can offer.)

 4. Blocking off time in my monthly calendar to continue to learn –

 Studying best practices and other ways I can help and donate.

-5. I will check in again in 6 weeks with updates.
+5. I will check in again.

 Fellow entrepreneurs, I understand that the pandemic has caused serious emotional distress, brought economic hardship, canceled childcare, and made it difficult to work.
 I’m right there with you, and I’m drafting other resources to help with those issues as well.
 But the issues of racism truly merits the same after-hours attention that any urgent matter would, and meanwhile our Black community members are dealing with the double stress of both the pandemic and a host of other bias-related challenges.

 Of course, no plan put in place this week will adequately address all needed change.
 This is going to evolve as I keep listening and learning.
 I’m also aware that rushing too fast to change something can mean I inadvertently perpetuate problems.
 I’ll be studying and learning how to do this well.

 Right now I speak directly to any White allies or audience members who have been watching the news and felt overwhelmed because they don’t know what to do or say: